smspillaz/server-rendering-in-2018/README.md

 })])
 ```

-In your code, you can use `__SERVER__` variable to conditionally do things depending on whether code is running on the client or the server.

-### Chapter 2: Server-Unfriendly Things to Avoid
+### 2. Server-Unfriendly Things to Avoid

-There's a couple of things you just can't do in your bundle if you want to run on the server.
+There are a couple of things you can’t do in your bundle for server.

-#### Don’t Try And Import JSON That You Intend to Read at Runtime
+#### Don’t Import JSON That is Intended for Run-time

-Node lets you do this  with `require()`, but since webpack handles `require()` at build-time, this will both  blow up since you don't have the relevant loader configured, but also won't load  the JSON at runtime if it only gets generated at runtime.
-Instead, [change](https://github.com/smspillaz/react-boilerplate-serverless/commit/3b4f40061ac7f1b970d7add7599c25be52e85b9d)  usage of `require()` to `fs.readFileSync` or similar.
+NodeJS lets you do this  with `require()`.
+And Webpack handles `require()` at build-time, too.
+These will both be blown up as no relevant loader is configured.

+It also won’t load JSON (unless generated) at run-time.

+Instead, [replace](https://github.com/smspillaz/react-boilerplate-serverless/commit/3b4f40061ac7f1b970d7add7599c25be52e85b9d) `require()` with `fs.readFileSync` (or similar.)

-#### Prevent Modules From Trying to Load Images or CSS Directly
+#### Don’t Import CSS or Images Directly From Modules

-In the worst case, you might need to configure [`null-loader`](https://github.com/webpack-contrib/null-loader) to force modules that do the wrong thing to stop doing that.
-In better cases, you can define [environment variables](https://github.com/KyleAMathews/react-spinkit#server-side-rendering) to to tell server-friendly modules to do the right thing.
+Do this with [environment variables](https://github.com/KyleAMathews/react-spinkit#server-side-rendering), or [`null-loader`](https://github.com/webpack-contrib/null-loader).

-#### Wrap Modules That do Bad Things
+#### Wrap Modules That Do Bad Things

+Some modules, on `require`, may try to access browser properties.

+To handle such modules:

-In some cases, you might end up importing modules that immediately try and access browser properties on `require`.
-This is particularly nefarious, though it can be dealt with.
-[Wrap](https://github.com/smspillaz/intuitive-math/commit/91f96a1a0bfcc89424c596fbbd7e501c33fdf625) the offending module in another component which defines the relevant property to something sensible and then unsets it.
-You will probably also want to remove the offending module from the webpack DLL and [exclude](https://github.com/smspillaz/intuitive-math/commit/3d594f26dd98750251108ed55f121b84f79eac72) it from `webpack-node-externals` too, since external requires on the server side are immediately evaluated on load, giving you no opportunity to monkey patch the relevant properties.
+- [wrap](https://github.com/smspillaz/intuitive-math/commit/91f96a1a0bfcc89424c596fbbd7e501c33fdf625) it with another component that defines relevant property to something sensible, and then unset it, OR

+- [exclude](https://github.com/smspillaz/intuitive-math/commit/3d594f26dd98750251108ed55f121b84f79eac72) it from *Webpack DLL* with [`webpack-node-externals`](https://www.npmjs.com/package/webpack-node-externals).
+External server-side requires are immediately evaluated on load, giving you no opportunity to monkey patch relevant properties.

-### Chapter 3: Where Did All my Styles go?
+### 3. Where Have All Styles Gone?

-So hopefully at this point you have *something* that server-side renders, except you get the dreaded *flash-of-unstyled-content* (aka FOUC) before client-side rendering takes over.
+Hopefully, you have *something* rendered on server side at this point, except you get the dreaded *flash of unstyled content* ([FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)) before client-side rendering takes over.

-Turns out that if you're using styled-components, you have a little bit of extra work to do.
-By default styled-components uses some magic to inject `<style>` tags into the `<head>` of the DOM, except that doesn't work if you don't have a DOM when you're rendering.
+If you're using `styled-components`, it magically injects `<style>` elements into `<head>`.
+(DOM should’ve been available at the time of injection.)

-Luckily, styled-components has a little [helper](https://www.styled-components.com/docs/advanced#server-side-rendering) to collect up all the `<style>` tags so that you can inject them into the `<head>` of your server-rendered page yourself.
+`styled-components` has a [helper](https://www.styled-components.com/docs/advanced#server-side-rendering) that collects all `<style>` elements, and injects it into `<head>` of server-rendered page:

 ```jsx harmony
 const stylesheet = new ServerStyleSheet();